mityax/gnome-extension-touchup/CONTRIBUTING.md

     ```
  - **Intervals** – the `IntervalRunner` class provides a very friendly
     and easy interface to have functions ran repeatedly, at a dynamic
-    interval and stop or pause when needed.
+    interval and to stop or pause when needed.
 Also check out `IdleRunner`
     which does the same but calls the function as often as possible when
     the shell is idle.
  - **ExtensionFeature** – subclass this class when developing a new,
     independent feature for the extension.
 It provides some utilities
-    for patching parts of gnome shell and simplify cleanup upon extension
+    for patching parts of gnome shell and to simplify cleanup upon extension
     disabling.
 Take a look at the existing features to see how it is used.
  - **Widgets** – the `Widgets` namespace provides subclasses for most
     `St.Widget`s, that offer a way easier, briefer and more elegant way